Data Lab Management

 Terminate the execution of the notebook

-Example message when terminating an executing notebook
+Example message after terminating an executing notebook

 Projects